-All Joyas Int'l personnel responsible for sustainability are expected to ensure full compliance with our ESG related policies, strategise to achieve the ESG targets set by the Board, and incorporate sustainability considerations into every initiative they oversee.
-Our remuneration policy takes into account the contributions of our personnel in enhancing Joyas Int'l's sustainability performance, which is now one of our strategic imperatives.
+All personnels of the Group who are responsible for sustainability are expected to ensure full compliance with our ESG related policies, strategise to achieve the ESG targets set by the Board, and incorporate sustainability considerations into every initiative they oversee.
+Our remuneration policy takes into account the contributions of our personnel in enhancing the Group's sustainability performance, which is now one of our strategic imperatives.